-Fibromyalgia: A Powerful Perspective To Simplify a Complicated Condition
+What is Fibromyalgia: A Fresh Perspective on a Very Real Condition

 Before we discuss Fibromyalgia, I want to start things off with a quick disclaimer.

 The information in this article draws from my clinical experience as a Physiotherapist (Physical Therapist).
 It’s what I’ve come to understand actively trying to solve the Fibromyalgia puzzle for my patients.

 I won’t pretend these ideas are industry-standard, although I think they need strong consideration going forward.

 I sincerely hope this article can give those suffering from Fibromyalgia an important new perspective to consider.
 There’s something really important here to discuss so for those unaware – please keep an open mind.

 Fibromyalgia is a chronic musculoskeletal pain condition.
 Unfortunately, it’s as common as it is poorly understood.

 Characterized by widespread pain, tenderness, and fatigue, Fibromyalgia is estimated to affect between 2 and 4 percent of the American population.
 That’s approximately six to 12 million people.

 Staggeringly, it’s estimated that 70% of people with Fibromyalgia are yet to be diagnosed.